A Lorentzian renormalisation group equation for gauge theories: Solution of the effective master equation

 \section{Solution of the effective master equation}

-Since the effective master equation \eqref{theorem:master} has the same algebraic structure of the Zinn-Justin equation, one can make use of standard perturbative methods to constrain the form of the renormalized action and prove perturbative renormalizability by the same methods known in the literature, see e.g. \cite{Zinn-Justin2002}.
+Since the effective master equation \eqref{eq:master ren} has the same algebraic structure of the Zinn-Justin equation, one can make use of standard perturbative methods to constrain the form of the renormalized action and prove perturbative renormalizability by the same methods known in the literature, see e.g. \cite{Zinn-Justin2002}.
 In this section, we are interested in how the symmetry constrains the structural form of $\tilde \Gamma_k$, i.e. its functional dependence on the fields and the sources.
-The general form of the average effective action compatible with the symmetry will then be used as the input to solve the flow equation, i.e. to find the trajectories of the coupling constants in the parameter space under rescalings of $k$.
+The general form of the effective average action compatible with the symmetry will then be used as the input to solve the flow equation, i.e. to find the trajectories of the coupling constants in the parameter space under rescalings of $k$.

-Here, we propose a non-perturbative method to solve the effective master equation \eqref{theorem:master}.
-As in the case of flow equations, even though the discussion was done for off-shell functionals, i.e., at the algebraic level, in order to find explicit solutions of the effective master equation we now consider $\Gamma_k$ evaluated on a faithful state, i.e., on a particular gauge-fixed field configuration $(\chi = 0, \chi^\ddagger = 0)$.
-We will denote the state evaluated average effective action by the same symbol.
-This simplifies the discussion, since now $\delta_0 \Gamma_k = 0$, and $\Gamma_k$ is a functional of $(\phi, \sigma, \eta)$ only.
-Moreover, we consider only theories linear in the antifields, as Yang-Mills and gravity; the generalization to theories with an arbitrary order of antifields should be straightforward.
+Following the discussion in Ref. \cite{Barnich2000}, here we propose a non-perturbative method to solve the effective master equation \eqref{theorem:master}.
+As in the case of flow equations, even though the derivation was done for off-shell functionals, i.e., at the algebraic level, in order to find explicit solutions of the effective master equation we now consider $\Gamma_k$ evaluated on a faithful state $\omega$, i.e., on a particular gauge-fixed field configuration $(\varphi = 0, \varphi^\ddagger = 0)$.
+This simplifies the discussion, since now $\omega(\delta_0 \Gamma_k) = 0$, and $\omega(\Gamma_k)$ is a functional of external fields $(\phi, \sigma, \eta)$.
+Moreover, we consider only theories linear in the antifields, as Yang-Mills and gravity.

+For simplicity of notation, from now on we will denote the state evaluated effective average action by the same symbol.

 The starting point is the observation that, since $\Gamma_k$ is defined as a quantum M\o ller operator, it is a formal power series in $\hbar$ \cite{Duetsch2001,Hawkins2020}.
 In the classical limit $\hbar \to 0$, from \eqref{eq:classical limit Gamma} it follows that $\tilde \Gamma_k$ reduces to the classical action, with additional terms coming from $Q_k$ and $H$: